 Read Your Accident Report and Check All Facts

 Accident reports typically use a lot of abbreviations or short-hand language to save first responders’ time in potentially urgent situations.
-This urgency may also lead to handwriting illegibility and a confusing mess to interpret once you see your accident report.
+This urgency may also lead to handwriting illegibility once you see your accident report.

-Highlight any quantitative information on the report, and keep in mind that “PDO” stands for “Property Damage Only,” implying that no injuries were sustained in the crash.
-It can complicate any claim for personal injury damages stemming from the collision if the accident report indicates that no injuries were visible at the scene of the crash.
+Highlight any quantitative information on the report and keep in mind that “PDO” stands for “Property Damage Only,” implying that no injuries were sustained in the crash.
+It can complicate any claim for personal injury damages from the collision if the accident report indicates that there were no injuries.

 People who find that their accident report materially disagrees with their side of the story may want to get legal representation to take appropriate actions.

-After a serious traffic collision, the accident report will serve as a standardized method of data communication to concerned parties, such as insurance companies, actuaries, and legal teams.
+After a serious traffic collision, the accident report will serve as a standardized method of data communication to concerned parties.
+These parties include insurance companies, actuaries, and legal teams.
 Insurance agents scrutinize accident reports.